© 2020-2022 Paul Mobbs; released under the Creative Commons license.

 From the top of Crouch Hill it is possible to see:

 Whereas once that isolation led to Banbury being fairly independent, today – with the M40 and high speed rail travel to London and Birmingham – it’s being subjected to development pressures from those surrounding regions.
 This exacerbates the historic social and economic inequalities that have always existed in ‘Banburyshire’ – ever since the erection of the workhouse which created that insular identity.

 ‘Psychogeography’ is a term to describe how people emotionally or socially relate to an area.
 For me, being born and raised here, from a family all of whom were born and raised here, creates a very specific relationship to this area – one that has slowly come to have more significance as I have looked into it.

 As a child I had access to allotments and farms, as well as spending time foraging in the countryside near the town.
 A number of those areas are now built over.
-And generally, as public space has been squeezed by development interests over the last 50 years, and the surrounding villages have been gentrified, access to rural land curtailed to all but the wealthiest.
-That has constrained the space that ‘ordinary’ people have to interact with the natural landscape.
+And generally, as public space has been squeezed by development interests over the last 50 years, and the surrounding villages have been gentrified, access to rural land has been curtailed to all but the wealthiest.
+That has constrained the space which ‘ordinary’ people have to interact with the natural landscape.

 Access to the countryside, increasingly constrained by successive legislation over the past few years, is the one ‘natural space’ that people have left – to experience something other than the commercialised consumer culture that now pervades the space in the town.

 In this sense, ‘Banburyshire’ takes on a wholly new meaning; one that can reference that past history within the exploration of the history, topography, and ecology, of the landscape hereabouts.

 We think that we are modern; we think we are liberated from Hobbes', “nasty, brutish, and short”, limits to life (though, in truth, he was ignorant of any evidence to the contrary).